PublicSpeakingDB/psdb/README.md

+Public Speaking Dashboard is an open-source public speaking tool.
+It is shared under a Creative Commons license.
+Please feel free to copy and use the source code.
+Also, please feel free to remix and experiment with the base code.

+Find instructions below for cloning your own instance of Public Speaking Dashboard or for running the app locally.

 # Creating your own instance of Public Speaking Dashboard on Netlify

 ## 1. Create a Mistral AI Account (this will be the AI "back end" of the app)